 1. You take things personally

-For some irrational reason, I tend to feel that disobedience is a personal insult.
+For some irrational reason, we moms tend to take disobedience a personal insult.
 I say do this, they do that, and I want to get offended at their audacity.
 Then I remind myself they are children.
 They intuitively want to please their parents but they don’t intuitively know how.
 Unless you want to be nuts all day and night, you cannot take their behavior and choices personally.

-When your anger rises after a particular situation, before you pounce take one minute to think about the root of your anger.
+When your anger rises after a particular situation, and before you pounce, take a minute to think about the root of your anger.
 Are you mad simply because they didn’t do what you said?
 Fair enough they need to obey, but your anger will not bring about the type of obedience you want.
 Calm down and remember, it’s consistency, discipline, and training that brings about your desired results, not their fear of your angry outbursts.

 2. Your expectations need adjusting

 It’s hard to know what to rightfully expect as mothers.
 You don’t want to low ball or high ball the kids by expecting what they can’t deliver or not expecting what they should.
 This is a work in progress that needs regular tweaking, but if you are expecting your 3-year-old to act like a 6-year-old then you’ll get angry.
 Yesterday, I was feeling completely wiped out.
 I was laying down feeding my 5 week old (which I like to do when I’m trying to rest a bit) and he stopped nursing because he needed to be burped.

 I actually sat up and, without even thinking, said, “These kids can’t do anything for themselves!”
 Ha.
 Then I laughed at myself and hugged and cuddled and burped my baby and realized I needed to get a grip and some expectation tweaking with all my kids.

 I should expect obedience, but not 100% obedience.